-NHE will provide an experience of therapeutic bodywork, medical massage & therapeutic exercise beyond the expectations of our clients to help them achieve natural health, wellness, and vitality at the highest levels available to them.
+NHE Bodyworks will provide an experience of therapeutic bodywork, medical massage & therapeutic exercise beyond the expectations of our clients to help them achieve natural health, wellness, and vitality at the highest levels available to them.

-To make this happen Steve brings 15 years of experience working in the sports medicine and physical therapy fields, extensive education and experience working with all ages, body types and activity levels, and intense compassion and desire to help those around him.
+To make this happen Steve brings over 15 years of experience working in the sports medicine and physical therapy fields, extensive education and experience working with all ages, body types and activity levels, and intense compassion and desire to help those around him.

 The Importance of Finding the Right Therapist